Bishop Karen P. Oliveto

 Superintendent, Peaks and Plains District, Rocky Mountain Conference

 The Rev. Walter "Skip" Strickland is a United Methodist minister and current superintendent of the Peaks and Plains District of the Rocky Mountain Conference.
-He attended the University of Puget Sound in Tacoma, Washington for his undergraduate studies, and later attended the Iliff School of Theology in Denver, Colorado for his Master's in Divinity.
+He attended the University of Puget Sound in Tacoma, Wash. for his undergraduate studies, and later attended the Iliff School of Theology in Denver, Colorado for his Masters in Divinity.
 He was ordinied a deacon in 1979 in the Pacific Northwest Conference and then ordained an elder in 1981 in the Rocky Mountain Conference.

 Skip served as a pastor at various churches in the Rocky Mountain Conference, including First UMC in Longmont, Pagosa Springs, Wilson UMC in Colorado Springs, Broomfield, Cortez, the San Juan Cooperative Parish, and Mountain View UMC in Boulder.
 At the conference-level, Skip was the Director of Mission & Ministry from 2007 to 2012 and has been a District Superintendent since 2012.
 He will retire this summer.